Savitri (actress): Career

 Her performance in the 1957 film Mayabazar skyrocketed her to stardom.
 She later went on to become the highest-paid and most sought-after South-Indian actress of her generation.
 Savitri was known for her hospitality, philanthropic gestures, and love of buying property and jewelry, but she kept little control of her spending.
 Ganesan continued to philander and she was susceptible to favoring hangers-on with her largesse.
-In 1960, she received the Rashtrapati Award which later became "National Award for the Best Actress" for her performance in the Telugu film Chivaraku Migiledi.
+In 1960, she received special mention from Rashtrapathi for her performance in the Telugu film Chivaraku Migiledi.
+In 1963, she starred in Nartanasala (1963), featured at the Afro-Asian Film Festival in Jakarta.
 In 1968, she produced and directed the Telugu film Chinnari Papalu, for which she received the state Nandi Award for Best Feature Film(Silver).
 Her career took a downturn in the late 1960s.
 Her properties were seized by tax officials in the 1970s and she turned to act in any film in her later years, while sycophants encouraged her to direct and produce films that were unsuccessful and financially draining.
 Among her few supporters during her financial troubles were Dasari Narayana Rao, who cast her in most of his films, such as Gorintaku (1979), and specifically made Devadasu Malli Puttadu (1978) as a movie for her.

 Savitri was also one of the top Tamil actresses of her era.
-She acted with major stalwarts, such as M.G.R, Sivaji Ganesan and her husband, Gemini Ganesan, mostly with the latter.
-Her notable Tamil works include Kalathur Kannamma (1959), Pasamalar (1961), Pava Mannippu (1961), Paarthal Pasi Theerum (1962), Karpagam (1963), Karnan (1963), Kai Koduttha Dheivam, Navarathri (1964), and Thiruvilaiyadal (1965).
+She acted with major stalwarts, such as M.G.R, Sivaji Ganesan and mostly with her husband Gemini Ganesan.
+Her notable Tamil works include Vanangamudi,Amara Deepam,Kalathur Kannamma (1959), Pasamalar (1961), Pava Mannippu (1961), Paarthal Pasi Theerum (1962), Konjum Salangai (1962), Karpagam (1963), Karnan (1963), Kai Koduttha Dheivam, Navarathri (1964), Vettaikkaran (1964) and Thiruvilaiyadal (1965).

+In 1958 Savitri was booked by M. G. Ramachandran for his second directorial venture Ponniyin Selvan.
+One of the first screen adaptations of Kalki Krishnamurthy's Ponniyin Selvan, the film had a huge ensemble cast consisting of Vyjayanthimala, Padmini, Gemini Ganesan, Saroja Devi, M. N. Rajam and Nagesh.
+In the film, she was given the role of Poonguzhali and the wife of Senthan Amuthan.
+However, in mid-1958 the film was shelved for unknown reasons.

+Personal life

+Savitri married Tamil actor Gemini Ganesan in 1952, having first met him in 1948.
+The marriage led to a permanent rift with her uncle because Ganesan was already married, had four daughters, and was involved in an affair with Pushpavalli.
+Her marriage became public when she signed a photograph as Savitri Ganesh.
+Ganesan admitted that while married to his wife Savitri, with whom he had a daughter and a son, he also had two daughters with Pushpavalli.
+Savitri and Ganesan separated in 1981.
+The couple had a daughter, Vijaya Chamundeswari, and Ganesan's only son, Satheesh Kumar.
+Chamundeswari has a son Abhinay Vaddi, who acted in Ramanujan (2014), and is therefore her grandson.